"Lord of the Rings: The Rings of Power" Preview

 Everything you have to know about the launch of the new Amazon series

-by Pierre Lorenz on February 9, 2022
+By Pierre Lorenz on

 On January 19, the time had finally come, and we were able to watch the first teaser for the new Amazon series "The Lord of the Rings: The Rings of Power".
 Here, of course accompanied by epic music, the logo of the series was forged before our eyes, so to speak, and the official title was revealed for the first time.
 Unfortunately, teasers often don't show scenes from the upcoming project, but are only meant to whet the appetite for more.
 For this, Amazon released a brand-new teaser trailer at the Super Bowl last Sunday, which of course will also come up in our original.
 We also talk about the content, the cast, the production and recent pictures so you'll be up to date afterwards.
 So, read carefully and have fun with our latest Original.